vatsalya-gupta/bgutbook/source/part_2_regular_expressions/chapter_202_regular_expressions_2_classes.text.md

 That's all about classes, as you can see the regular expressions syntax allows you to express rich patters in a short way, which is good!
 Now, use the time you saved thanks to the smart regular expressions!
 Have a chat with a friend, read a comic, lay in the sun if it is summer, build a snowman if it is winter.
 Class(es) dismissed!

-Suggested film for the evening: Dead Poets Society (1989)
+Suggested film for the evening: Dead Poets Society (1989) - A Unix programming class with a teacher that knows which man pages to keep and which to rip out.